IsakTheHacker/c-p3d-samples/README.md

    Intervals, it's not well documented and hard to use outside of the Python wrappers.
 The fact that it pulls in libp3direct should be a clear indicator it wasn't meant for raw usage in C++ code.
-9) The PGUI elements are hard to use and poorly documnted, much like
+9) The PGUI elements are hard to use and poorly documented, much like
    #6-#8 above (seeing a trend?), and have some major features that I
-   would need to re-implment in C++.
+   would need to re-implement in C++.
 For these reasons, I may never port mappingGUI or device_tester.
+10) I could not get framebuffer-feedback to work.
+I don't know why.
+    I may try to fix this later.
+I'm tired of working on these samples.
+    Feel free to look at my code and tell me where I went wrong.
+It looks to me like I'm doing everything exactly like how the Python code does it.
 0) ShowBase has a number of features which would be useful in the C++ framework, as well.
 Clearly the Python API gets more love, starting at the very beginning (ShowBase vs. PandaFramework), and